laminlabs/lamin-blog/docs/1000genomes.md

 df = collection.open(engine="polars")
 ```

 The result is an agentic analysis that costs 3x less tokens and is 4x faster.
-While ensuring efficient data access has a big impact on agentic efficiency, it's little help if the actual data queries are inefficient.
+While ensuring efficient data access has a big impact on agentic efficiency and is often termed "AI-ready data", it's little help if the actual data queries are inefficient.
 Let's study them!

 ## Queries